wsad-io/SideQuest/README.md

 I will be adding more apps to the repos and I will be notifying of repo updates on my [discord server](https://discord.gg/Q2a5BkZ) - you can then manually update the repos in the repos section to get the new app listings.

+## App Developers:

+Until we create a Developer portal, you can contact me directly on my [discord server](https://discord.gg/Q2a5BkZ) if you want to distribute your app via SideQuest.

+If you want to distribute via SideQuest, but need to link your users directly to the latest SideQuest releases on your website, here's some [sample code](https://jsfiddle.net/uagx31ps/).

 ## Browser Extensions

 [@ATechAdventurer](https://github.com/ATechAdventurer) was kind enough to make some browser extensions: